 Leaving a gift in your will is a wonderful way to support your hospital.
 Find out more – it’s easier than you think.

-Above image: Michelle Mitchell (middle) with Professor Heaton and Dr Heneghan from King’s Liver Unit, with Michelle’s mum Betty and husband Philip.
-Above right: Michelle (right) holds a photo of Sydney while Dr Michael Heneghan and Professor Nigel Heaton hold the cheque for £407,000
+Top image: Michelle Mitchell (middle) with Professor Heaton and Dr Heneghan from King’s Liver Unit, with Michelle’s mum Betty and husband Philip.
+Bottom image: Michelle (right) holds a photo of Sydney while Dr Michael Heneghan and Professor Nigel Heaton hold the cheque for £407,000